abdoulaye-dioni/Sensitivity-Analysis/README.md

 **Our sensitivity analysis containes free step as (Leurent et al., 2018)**

-1. performing MI under MAR
+1. Performing MI under MAR

-2. modifying the imputed data to reflect plausible scenarios under MNAR
+2. Modifying the imputed data to reflect plausible scenarios under MNAR

-3. analyzing the modified data and combining the results according to Rubin’s rule (Little and Rubin, 2020).
+3. Analyzing the modified data and combining the results according to Rubin’s rule (Little and Rubin, 2020).